 You may have heard people say to fake your confidence.
 Acting confident can be hard if you feel nervous or anxious.
 There are small things you can try to seem confident, be yourself and keep your nerves under control.

-If you're going to the interview in person, let the interviewer know if you feel uncomfortable shaking hands or making eye contact.
+Let the interviewer know if you feel uncomfortable shaking hands or making eye contact.
 This will help them understand and be more considerate.

 Smiling during the interview can help you come across as friendly and approachable.